orb-community/pktvisor/README.md

 2. *Start the collector agent*

 This will start in the background and stay running.
-Note that the final two arguments select `pktvisord` agent and the `any` ethernet interface for packet capture.
-You may substitute `any` for a known interface on your device, such as `eth0`. _Note that this step requires docker host networking_ to observe traffic outside the container, and that [currently only Linux supports host networking](https://docs.docker.com/network/host/):
+Note that the final two arguments select `pktvisord` agent and the `eth0` ethernet interface for packet capture.
+You may substitute `eth0` for any known interface on your device.
+_Note that this step requires docker host networking_ to observe traffic outside the container, and that [currently only Linux supports host networking](https://docs.docker.com/network/host/):

 ```
-docker run --rm --net=host -d ns1labs/pktvisor pktvisord any
+docker run --net=host -d ns1labs/pktvisor pktvisord eth0
 ```

+If the container does not stay running, check the `docker logs` output.

 3. *Run the command line UI*